Assessing and collecting evidence for the RSHE Primary Curriculum 2020

 - How will assessment and evidence collection support planning and teaching?

-- How will assessment and evidence collection To show or present how something works.
-Something that leaves a lasting impression on you. for internal review e.g. governors and external review e.g. Ofsted?
+- How will assessment and evidence collection demonstrate impact for internal review e.g. governors and external review e.g. Ofsted?

 A starting point for RSE assessment